Client Guide

 1. If you want a phone call, e-mail me to schedule it, even if you want to talk the same day.

-I love calls, but apart from negotiation on the phone, most of my work takes hour-plus time slots of uninterrupted focus for dense reading, writing, and research tasks.
-Scheduling calls gives me more of these clear slots to spend on client work each day.
+I love calls, but apart from negotiation on the phone, most of my work takes hour-plus slots of uninterrupted focus for dense reading, writing, and research tasks.
+Scheduling calls gives me more big, clear time slots to get heavy lifting done for clients each day.

 2. Send a separate e-mail with a helpful subject line for each deal, project, or topic.

 I am here to help you, and will read whatever you send me.
-But I will very often get three things done faster if you send me three different e-mails than if you send them all in one.
+I routinely take notes from and add to-do list items from long e-mails.
+But I will very often get three things done faster if you send me three different e-mails.

 3. If you spot a way we can improve how we work together, don’t hold back.
 Let me know.